 We estimate the own-account component for organizational capital, brand, design, and new financial products drawing upon a cost-based approach, following the same EUKLEMS&INTANProd (2023) procedure adopted for the rest of the countries.
-This method is consistent with national statistical offices' procedures to compute own-account software and databases.
-To conduct this estimation, it is necessary to collect information on number of employees, and wages by occupation and by industry.
+This method is consistent with national statistical offices' procedures to compute own-account investment in software and databases.
+To conduct this estimation, it is necessary to collect information on the number of employees and their wages by occupation and industry.
 Further, it also requires data on the compensation of employees to harmonize the estimations with national accounts.
-Finally, it needs a blow-up factor to account for other cost components besides the compensation of employees (intermediate consumptions, capital services and net taxes on production) and obtain a measure of output consistent with national accounts definitions.
+Finally, a blow-up factor is needed to account for other cost components besides the compensation of employees (intermediate consumptions, capital services and net taxes on production) and obtain a measure of output consistent with national accounts definitions.
 The steps to compute own account investment are described in detail in Box 2.
-It is worth noting that while Box 2 explains the computation at the industry level, the only asset that is computed at the industry level is New Financial Products (NFP), the remaining assets are estimated for the total economy.
+It is worth noting that while Box 2 explains the computation at the industry level, the only asset that is computed at the industry level is New Financial Products (NFP), which is only produced in the financial services industry.
+The remaining assets are estimated for the total economy.